rxseven/docker-playground/README.md

 **3.** Open [https://onigiri-webapp.herokuapp.com](https://onigiri-webapp.herokuapp.com) in the browser.

-The reverse proxy server will use the self-signed certificate in `ssl` directory to enable HTTPS connections.
+The reverse proxy server will use the self-signed certificate in `./ssl` directory to enable HTTPS connections.
 Once the browser has connected to the server, it will display an error message indicating that the app is unsafe.
 Just **ignore the warning** and allow the browser to access the unsafe site.

-And since Onigiri was built in the **production environment** (see line 5 in [`scripts/build.js`](https://github.com/rxseven/onigiri-webapp/blob/master/scripts/build.js)), this means that all environment variables specified in [`.env.production`](https://github.com/rxseven/onigiri-webapp/blob/master/.env.production) were applied to the build process while the app was building.
+And since Onigiri was built in the **production environment** (see line 5 in [`scripts/build.js`](https://github.com/rxseven/onigiri-webapp/blob/master/scripts/build.js#L5)), this means that all environment variables specified in [`.env.production`](https://github.com/rxseven/onigiri-webapp/blob/master/.env.production) were applied to the build process while the app was building.
 With this, you don’t need to separately run its API on your local machine, all API calls will be sending to the production [Onigiri API](https://github.com/rxseven/onigiri-api) running on [https://onigiri-api.herokuapp.com](https://onigiri-api.herokuapp.com).

-> Note: the **Login with Facebook** button won’t work for you, the Facebook app specified in [`.env.production`](https://github.com/rxseven/onigiri-webapp/blob/master/.env.production) is sill in [development mode](https://developers.facebook.com/docs/apps/managing-development-cycle), and you don’t have access to it.
+> Note: the **Login with Facebook** button won’t work for you, the Facebook app specified in [`.env.production`](https://github.com/rxseven/onigiri-webapp/blob/master/.env.production#L3) is sill in [development mode](https://developers.facebook.com/docs/apps/managing-development-cycle), and you don’t have access to it.

 ### How this works